edelstone/my-website/README.md

 * Explain who I am and what I'm all about, humbly and transparently
 * Demonstrate my most recent work for future clients and employers, as well as the design and tech communities
 * Experiment with design techniques, color, typography, and CSS
-* Start writing and posting articles and insights with some regularity

 ## Primary design considerations